Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 For most runners, the largest benefit of strength training is a reduction in running injuries.

-With stronger muscles, connective tissues, and more resilience to fatigue, you’ll get hurt less often.
+With stronger muscles, connective tissues, joints, and more resilience to fatigue, you’ll get hurt less often.
 Instead of sitting on the sidelines, you can enjoy running.

 Here is a list of the best strength exercises for runners: